0install/0install-win/README.md

 Building on Windows
 -------------------
-The external solver (required) is not included in the repository.
-To get it run `bundled/download-solver.ps1`.

 `build.cmd` will call build scripts in subdirectories to create a Zero Install for Windows installer in `build/Frontend/Installer`.
 Note: Please read `installer/readme.txt` as well for information about required tools.